 About the artist

-In the United States, he has been invited to perform by Chopin societies in Connecticut, Texas, the Chopin Foundation in Florida, the American Liszt Society, and the Polish-American Foundation of Connecticut.
+In the United States, he has been featured by major cultural organizations including the Chopin societies of Connecticut and Texas, the Chopin Foundation of Florida, the American Liszt Society, and the Polish-American Foundation of Connecticut.

 Reviews